tasbirul/Google-Advanced-Data-Analytics-Projects/C1 Foundations of Data Science/README.md

 # Foundations-of-Data-Science

 This is the first of seven courses in the Google Advanced Data Analytics Certificate.
+In this course, I have begun my learning journey by exploring the role of data professionals in the workplace.
+I have also learned about the project workflow PACE (Plan, Analyze, Construct, Execute) and how it can help me organize data projects.

 ## Lessons I have Learned